c0ldplasma/huetwitchbotconnection/README.md

 ## Deployment
 ### Java 11+

 The changes in the licence model and the distribution of java made by oracle made it necessary to bundle a Java JRE with the Application.
 Furthermore it is not possible to use the OracleJDK anymore.
 Instead it is needed to use a OpenJDK version.
 Since Java 11 OracleJDK and OpenJDK are functionally identical, but differ in the license.
-Basically OracleJDK is now only for paid customers of Oracle while OpenJDK is completely free to use. (no claim to correctness)
+Basically OracleJDK is now only for paid customers of Oracle while OpenJDK is completely free to use. (no claim for correctness)

 #### Building the custom JRE